unadlib/reactant/docs/getting-started.md

   render,
 });

-app.bootstrap(document.getElementById('app'));
+app.bootstrap(document.getElementById('root'));
 ```

-> Here is just a demo of web application, but Reactant also supports React-Native, see more [reactant-native](api/reactant-native/README.md) documentation.
+> Here is just a demo of web application, but Reactant is going to support React-Native later.